 The possibilities for rules in fantasy hockey are limited only by your imagination (and the league hosting software you use).
 Hopefully this will get some creativity going and offer you some new ways to make your league more interesting, and if you’ve never done a playoff pool, hopefully we’ve convinced you to give one a try.

 Oh, and obviously if you’re going to be in a playoff pool you’ll need strategy advice and player rankings.
-Make sure you get your copy of the 2013 Fantasy Hockey Standard Playoff Pool Guide.
-It’s packed with all the strategies, sleepers, and cheat sheets needed to dominate in the post-season.
-And this year, we've even inluded The Original Profile Ranking System - our unique format that ranks and projects individual players by position and in full detail.
+Make sure you get your copy of the 2014 Fantasy Hockey Standard Playoff Pool Guide.
+It’s packed with all the strategies, player profiles, sleepers, and cheat sheets needed to dominate in the post-season.
 Good luck in the playoffs.

 - The Fantasy Hockey Standard Team